 Words matter more than ever.
 And it takes real work to make all of them great together—especially for Content Marketing.

-Average is no longer enough
+Average is no longer good enough.

-Online guru and professor Mark Schaefer has been quoted often with saying “The dirty little secret of Content Marketing is that you don’t have to be best teacher to succeed.
+Online guru and professor Mark Schaefer has been quoted often with saying “The dirty little secret of Content Marketing is that you don’t have to be the best teacher to succeed.
 Just the first who overwhelms an audience with volume.”

-That point of view is rapidly vanishing in the rear view mirror.
+That point of view is rapidly vanishing in the rearview mirror.
 Today, the focus for any content marketer should be improving what they create.